Member Assistance Program

-The UFT's Member Assistance Program (MAP) has trained professional counselors who can guide you through the problems that can put your health and job in jeopardy.
-Our services are free, confidential, professional and supportive.
+The UFT's Member Assistance Program (MAP) has trained professional counselors who can guide you through the problems that can affect your mental health and potentially put your job in jeopardy.
+Our services are free, confidential and professional.

-As a UFT member, you may receive short-term individual counseling a trained licensed mental health professional through MAP.
+As a UFT member, you may receive short-term counseling with a trained licensed mental health professional through MAP.
 Additionally, we have an on-staff psychiatrist who assesses and provides support to our members.